Many children use too much pressure when writing. Read on for OT tricks to conquer this problem!

 Vibrating pen

-This vibrating pen requires a steady amount of pressure in order to write without “squiggles”.
+This vibrating pen requires a steady amount of pressure to write without “squiggles”.
 This can help a child to learn how to regulate the amount of pressure they use when writing.

 2. Change the paper.
 Try using tissue paper or newspaper that will rip easily with too much pressure.